|Country of Origin||United States|

 - The coat can be either silky and long or thick and fluffy undercoat with harsh outer.

 The Yoranian have an average life expectancy of 11-15 years.
-It can inherent few diseases from its parents.
+It can inherit a few diseases from its parents.

 - Dental Problem: The Yoranian can have a dental problem where sticky plaque buildup that forms into tartar.
 If it is not removed, it can cause inflammation and pain in the gum.
 To avoid this problem, regular cleaning of teeth and brushing is necessary.
 A routine checkup in a local bet is also recommended.